“This might be the best investment you’ve never heard of.”

 Safety and Stability: Returns are not tied to the performance of the stock market, housing market, interest rates, politics, or any other external factor.
 The underlying policies are typically highly rated life insurance companies, known for stability.

 A true “win-win” investment: Seniors that no longer want or need their permanent insurance policies can always surrender them in exchange for the cash value, but if they can sell the policy for more, they benefit.
 Seniors often receive as much as four times their cash surrender value.
-Investors and the seniors who sell their policies both benefit.
+In other words, investors and the seniors who sell their policies both benefit.

 There are three basic ways that Life Settlement investments are bought and sold: